EWaterman/EWaterman.github.io/_posts/Ch9/0009-07-01-aesthetics.md

 categories: ["guide", "Printing"]
 ---

 **Quality matters.** A book that looks and feels good is a lot easier to sell than one made at home with your personal printer.
-This is subjective of course so I encourage you to put thought into it and choose the option that work best for your story.
+This is subjective of course so I encourage you to put thought into it and choose the option that works best for your story.

 <u>Warning:</u> This one’s a doozy.
 It has some really important information though so stick with it and I’ll try my best to make it somewhat comprehensible.